ghostrider-05/patreon-api.ts/apps/discord-bot/README.md

 # Patreon Discord bot

 An alternative to the Patreon Discord integration.
-This is a self hostable bot
+This is a self hostable bot for on Cloudflare workers.

 ## Features